vortex-particles/vortex-particles.github.io/set_parameters.md

 - The number of neighbours to consider, around each cell centre, for the interpolation of the velocity field.
 This number should be large enough to ensure that the kernel function is well sampled, but not too large to avoid excessive computational cost.

 > Note: in an SPH simulation, a reasonable rule of thumb is to set the kernel function and the number of neighbours to be the same as used when evolving the simulation, since this is the most physically-motivated definition of the underlying velocity field.

+> Note: in a moving-mesh simulation, smaller values can be used.
+Reasonable numbers could be around 16.

 ### Poisson solver block